Idokr1/Dynamic-Restaurant-Menu/README.md

 # Dynamic Restaurant Menu
-In this project, I created a restaurant menu with an option to filter the meals that are presented on the page using JavaScript and CSS
+In this project I created a restaurant menu with an option to filter the meals that are presented on the page using JavaScript and CSS

 ## Built With
 - HTML